Mashhood03344/Terraform-AWS-ECS-Fargate-ALB/README.md

     }
 }

+...

-Create a Symlink for NGINX Configuration
+## Create a Symlink for NGINX Configuration
 To enable your new site configuration, create a symlink between the sites-available and sites-enabled directories with the following command:

-bash
-Copy code
 sudo ln -s /etc/nginx/sites-available/website.conf /etc/nginx/sites-enabled/

 After creating the symlink, reload NGINX to apply the changes:

-bash
-Copy code
 sudo systemctl reload nginx

 ## Terraform Configuration